 - Plea to a probation sentence with a withhold of adjudication which keeps a felony conviction off your record.

 - Prepare the case for trial from day one and be ready to fight it all the way through trial.

 Every case is different, but I have been doing this long enough to know what moves to make, and just as important, what moves not to make.
 If you trust me with your case, you will be in very good hands.

 Call me today to discuss how I can help get you through this stressful time.
-If you have been arrested for Aggravated Assault in Okaloosa County, I am available 24/7 at (850) 243-6097, or you may reach me electronically by filling out a contact form.
+If you have been arrested for Aggravated Assault in Okaloosa County, I am available by phone 24/7 at (850) 243-6097, or you may reach me electronically by filling out a contact form.

 To learn more about other assault and battery cases I handle, click here.